alexandra1599/Motor-Imagery-BCI/c1_codes_SEP/Readme.md

 pip install pygame pyautogui pylsl numpy
 ```

-The `rehamove`, `cnbiloop`, `python_client`, and `serialCommunication` packages are hardware-specific and must be sourced from their respective vendor SDKs.
+The `rehamove` and `python_client` packages are hardware-specific and must be sourced from their respective vendor SDKs.

 ---